 - 1. Never try to handle on your own a situation you feel is dangerous. - 2.
-Notify Campus Information Center at 641-585-8160, Security at x8500 and 911.
+Notify Campus Information Center at 641-585-8160, Security at x8500/641-585-8500 and 911.
 Clearly state that you need immediate assistance, and give your name, your location, and the area of campus involved. - 3.
 Understand that it is important to deal with the actions of the person involved regardless of the underlying cause. - 4.
 The counseling staff can be reached during normal business hours at 641-585-8160. - 5.
 Police are able to escort an individual to the emergency room against their will when they have probable cause that the person is a danger to himself/herself or others. - 6.
-The campus counselor is available on campus part time 2 & 1⁄2 days a week and can be reached at 641-585-8164.
+The campus counselors is available on campus three days a week or by appointment and can be reached at 641-585-8164.